Sheffield United F.C.: Saudi takeover and return to the top flight (2013–2024)

 In the 2018–19 season, Sheffield United achieved automatic promotion to the Premier League.
 United's first season back in the Premier League, despite being tipped by many for relegation, produced a ninth-place finish.
 Despite this, ownership disputes between Prince Abdullah and McCabe continued.
 In September 2019, after 20 months of litigation, the High Court issued its judgment, requiring McCabe's company to sell its shares in United.
 McCabe sought permission to appeal from the High Court and Court of Appeal but both appeals were rejected.
 As a result, Prince Abdullah became the sole beneficial owner of the club.
-In the 2020–21 season, the club made a very poor start to the season, taking just one win in their opening eighteen matches.
+The club had a very poor start to the 2020–21 season, winning just one of their opening 18 matches.
 Wilder left the club by mutual consent in March 2021.
 He was replaced by Paul Heckingbottom as caretaker manager, who could not prevent relegation at the end of the season.
 In May 2021, the club appointed Slaviša Jokanović as the new manager, making him the first overseas manager the club's history.
-However, Jokanović was dismissed in November after a poor start to the season and Heckingbottom was reappointed as manager, this time on a permanent basis.
+However, Jokanović was dismissed in November 2021 after a poor start to the season and Heckingbottom was reappointed as manager, this time on a permanent basis.
+Heckingbottom appointed former Sheffield United players Stuart McCall and Jack Lester as part of his coaching team.
+The 2021–22 season resulted in a fifth-place finish in the Championship, losing in the play-off semi-finals to Nottingham Forest on penalties.
+During the following season, Nigerian businessman Dozy Mmobuosi failed with an attempted £90 million takeover of the financially troubled club having reportedly paid a near-£10 million non-refundable deposit.
+By the end of the season, Heckingbottom had guided United back to the Premier League, securing automatic promotion with a second-place finish.
+The team also reached the FA Cup semi-finals, losing 3–0 to Manchester City at Wembley Stadium.